Selective inference after convex clustering with $\ell_1$ penalization: Discussion

-(4) We suggest to aggregate one-dimensional clusterings to form a single multi-dimensional clustering for the data matrix.
+(d) We suggest to aggregate one-dimensional clusterings to form a single multi-dimensional clustering for the data matrix.
 Our above contributions can thus be naturally leveraged to obtain a valid test procedure, posterior to this multi-dimensional clustering (Section \ref{subsection:test:procedure:multiD}).
 In particular, we can test the significance of the signal difference between clusters along a specific variable, as in Example \ref{ex:hyp}.
-This feature could be beneficial in potential applications to single-cell RNA-seq data, since in this context, testing along a specific variable enables to study genes expressions individually.
-It is also a welcome complement to related references, in particular \cite{gao2022}, that focuses on testing the global nullity of the signal mean difference vector across two clusters, rather than considering individual components (i.e. variables).
+This feature could be beneficial in potential applications to single-cell RNA-seq data, since in this context, testing along a specific variable enables to study genes expressions individually~\cite{hivert2024post,neufeld2024inference,neufeld2023negative}.

-This workflow (1)-(4) depends on a regularization parameter $\lambda$ that should not be data-driven (see Section~\ref{sec:discussion-known-gamma} below).
-From a practical point of view, we provide a procedure to choose $\lambda$ in a non data-driven way, from a choice of the covariance matrix, see Sections \ref{sec:numerical-experiments-1d} and \ref{sec:numer-exper-p}, and Appendix~\ref{sec:calibration-lambda}.
+This workflow (a)-(d) depends on a regularization parameter $\lambda$ that should not be data-driven (see Section~\ref{sec:discussion-known-gamma} below).
+From a practical point of view, we provide a procedure to choose $\lambda$ in a non data-driven way, from a choice of the covariance matrix, see Sections \ref{sec:numerical-experiments-1d} and \ref{sec:numer-exper-p}, and Section~\ref{sec:calibration-lambda}.

+In (d), similarly as in the one-dimensional case, we provide numerical experiments (Section \ref{sec:numer-exper-p}) highlighting that inference post-clustering is challenging.
+Statistical procedures that do not account for the data-driven nature of the clustering are strongly anti-conservative.
+Indeed, the standard Student test wrongly indicates signal differences across clusters in many cases where there is actually no difference.
+In contrast, these numerical experiments confirm the validity of our test procedure.
+We also study its power when the clustering procedure successfully yields clusters with significant signal difference for individual variables.
+While the power is satisfactory for independent variables, we have found that dependence can overly restrict the conditioning set, yielding a loss of power.
+It is an important perspective for future work to attempt to alleviate this issue.